TheRenegadeCoder/sample-programs-website/.github/pull_request_template.md

 - Sample Program Documentation: `Add {PROJECT} in {LANGUAGE} Article`.
 For example, `Add Hello World in Erlang Article`.
 - Language Documentation: `Add {LANGUAGE} Language Article.
 For example, `Add Erlang Language Article`.
 - Project Documentation: `Add {PROJECT} in Every Language Article`.
+For example, `Add Zeckendorf in Every Language Article`.

 If you are modify an existing article, please change "Add" to "Modify" in the title.